In two days, the 40th anniversary of the shootings at Kent State University will occur. Forty years.

 s happened in our backyard, and many families had both Kent State students and National Guard members in them.
 Picture that dinner conversation.
 In neighborhoods and bars across the area, you would have violent arguments between people who had a child in college there, and another who had a Guardsmen as a son.
 Those Guardsmen were local kids too.
 It was, in effect, a Civil War scenario in northeast Ohio.
 And up until that point we were just middle-class middle-America.
 We weren't overly concerned with worldly matters.
 But what we became gravely concerned with was how our community was being torn apart - Kent State was not some kind of activist hotbed - it just happened to be the intersection point of history.
 And we had a real hard time accepting that.

-years, it was a head-in-sand mentality, almost as if the University refused to believe it occurred.
+Through the years, the University has had difficulties in adequately commemorating this event.
+For the first ten years, it was a head-in-sand mentality, almost as if the University refused to believe it occurred.
 Case in point - the parking lot where three of the four students died remained unchanged for years.
 It was as if the University was saying that having places for cars to park took precedence.
 They even tried to officially change the name of the University from 'Kent State' to just 'Kent'.

 But as the years went on, and the historians wrote the accounts of the Vietnam War, Kent State was increasingly recognized as a pivotal point.
 It was when the war came home.
 It was then that the University realized that history occurred here, and it could not be denied.
 Today, the efforts put forth to recognize the events are, in my opinion, perfect.
 That Prentice Hall parking lot now had cordoned-off areas where Jeffrey Miller, Sandra Scheuer & Allison Krause died (see the picture to the right - that's Jeffrey Miller's spot where the 6 lanterns are under the pagoda roof).
 William Schroeder's felled spot is also cordoned off.
 There is a memorial to the east of Taylor Hall with four granite monoliths, and to put it in context, 58,226 flowers were planted around them - the number of U.S. deaths in Vietnam.
 The pagoda where the Guard fired still stands.
 As does the metal sculpture next to Taylor Hall with a bullet hole in it.